lucid-labs/discovery-engine-demo/README.md

 - Neural architecture search to find the best model structure
 - Hyperparameter optimization using Optuna
 - Comprehensive evaluation metrics
+- Docker support for easy setup and deployment

 ## Project Structure